Fermenting Peppers Made Simple

 History of Lacto-Fermenting

 Fermenting peppers with a salt brine allows the peppers to ferment in their own juices.
-This intensifies the flavor of your finished product!
-This method has been employed, by humans for thousands of years!
+This intensifies the flavor of your finished product.
+Humans have employed this method for thousands of years.

 Lacto fermentation was used to preserve vegetables that would otherwise spoil.
-These vegetables sustained families through barren months out the year.
+These vegetables sustained families through barren months throughout the year.

 Fermentation was traditionally done in large crocks, so that larger quantities of fresh produce could be preserved.
 This technique was used for kimchis, pickles and sauerkraut.